jackdwalker/Portfolio/README.md

 ### 2. Define and describe the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers
 Each device has IP, connect to ISP (middle man to internet backbone).
 Servers have domain names because IP addresses aren't exactly easy to memorise.
 Packets and the candy wrapper.
 Browsers are used to call on IPs and for server contents based on URL

+Every device we own has an Internet Protocal (IP) address; from our smartphones to laptops, even our smart TVs have an IP address.

 ### 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today